Prince Martin Wins His Sword, Book 1 of the Prince Martin Epic Book Review

 She enjoyed listening to me read each page, looking at the pictures in depth and asking questions.
 This not only involved her in the story, but I also felt all the discussion, illustration analysis and questions made her brain neurons spin and grow a little faster.

 It was a fun book to read.
-A seven or eight year older (or an eight year old at heart) could easily read this entire book in perhaps 20-30 minutes tops, perfect for a nice reading break before bed.
+A seven or eight year old (or an eight year old at heart) could easily read this entire book in perhaps 20-30 minutes, perfect for a nice reading break before bed.

-This book was an uplifting and exciting book to read to my granddaughter and I have to admit that after I kissed her goodnight, I quickly poured through the rest of this charming story to see what happened to the prince and his dog.
+This book was an uplifting and exciting book to read to my granddaughter and I have to admit that after I tucked her in and kissed her goodnight, I quickly poured through the rest of this charming story to see what happened to the prince and his dog.
 I just couldn’t wait until the next night to find out!

 My granddaughter is excited to read the second book in the series, Prince Martin and the Thieves.
 And...I'm a bit excited too.
 This book is definitely my newest recommendation for Best Adventure books for Kids right now.
 Why don't you go ahead and get a copy.
 Your two year old won't mind if you get a few years head start.
 It's totally worth the read.